FabricMC/fabric-docs/develop/rendering/gui/custom-screens.md

 ## Creating a Screen {#creating-a-screen}

-To create a screen, you need to extend the `Screen` class and override the `init` method - you may optionally override the `extractRenderState` method as well, but make sure to call its super method or it wont render the background, widgets etc.
+To create a screen, you need to extend the `Screen` class and override the `init` method - you may optionally override the `extractRenderState` method as well, but make sure to call its super method or it won't render the background, widgets etc.

 You should take note that: